sonyagreen/continuous_deployment_talk/README.md

 ## You should give a fuck about what I'm about to talk about because

 You may know, GitHub ships early and often*.
 We have lots of users, who do complicated technical things with GitHub.
 We have many support requests coming from users who understand our products nearly as well as we do.
 (BTW: this is amazing.
 Users debug stuff for us, offer solutions and are understanding about the bugs.)

+At GitHub, the support team is part of the continuous deployment workflow.
+* ship something, +The Support Room
+* async - always someone around to help even if you've signed off
+* pace can be fast

 We ship little things all the time.* These are blips on our graph.
 We often don't know about them until they've shipped and we get a heads up.